Liberation of the Demon Slayer (2013)

 The setting is the living planet of Razira and its two moons.
 On the second of these two live a bunch of Dark Gods that really want Razira to wake up, devour its inhabitants and thereby (somehow) give them enough power to destroy the universe.
 The Dark gods populated the planet with the Old Ones, but then Snake Men from another time/space arrived and tamed the Old Ones and eventually banish the Dark Gods and rule the world like kings.
 After some multiverse conquering escapades during which they obtained some magical polyhedral bling, a (non-dark) deity distracted them and their empire collapsed because of rebellion and internal struggle.
 After that the Dark Gods return, but now they can’t really spawn Old Ones anymore so they use…Demons and Devils instead which I think were former slaves or are from space?!?
 Thus the setting!

 Uh what else…The inhumanity and soullessness of the elf is emphasized in this setting by their explicit connection with sorcery and the demonic.
-Demons and devils are differentiated but mostly by their goals, and the distinction is, like many things in this product, arbitrary.
-To its credit, the game also introduces overpowered magical materials tied to these creatures (Elf and Demon/Devils), with Lyrthum functioning as a sort of super-mythril that grants an additional attack and improved critical hit chance (though LoTDS is reticent to mention just how much your crit chance improves) and Zor’Lev is an infernal material that allows the wielder to TRIPLE his strength bonus for damage while also giving “better protection.”
+Demons and devils are differentiated mostly by their goals, and the distinction is, like many things in this product, arbitrary.
+The game also introduces overpowered magical materials tied to these creatures (Elf and Demon/Devils), with Lyrthum functioning as a sort of super-mythril that grants an additional attack and improved critical hit chance (though LoTDS is reticent to mention just how much your crit chance improves) and Zor’Lev is an infernal material that allows the wielder to TRIPLE his strength bonus for damage while also giving “better protection.”
 The fuck Venger, if you are going to go through the trouble of statting it out, don’t half ass it, be a little specific.